 Within the provisions of VESSA, a reasonable accommodation will be made for a qualified employee or

-applicant when there are limitations resulting from circumstances that relate to being a victim of domestic or sexual violence or a family or household member being a victim of domestic or sexual violence.
+applicant when there are limitations resulting from circumstances that relate to being a victim of domestic violence, sexual violence, gender violence, or any other crime of violence or a family or household member being a victim of domestic violence, sexual violence, gender violence, or any other crime of violence.

 A reasonable accommodation must be made in a timely fashion.
 Any exigent circumstances or danger

-facing the employee or his or her family or household member shall be considered in determining whether the accommodation is reasonable.
+facing the employee or their family or household member shall be considered in determining whether the accommodation is reasonable.

 Questions

-Employees should discuss questions or disagreements about VESSA leave with their immediate supervisors.
-If concerns are not resolved at the supervisory level, the unit head should review the issues.
-If the unit head is unable to resolve the issue, the dean or director should be consulted.
-Should questions remain, the campus/central human resources office will provide assistance to both the employee and the unit.
+Employees should discuss questions or disagreements about an active VESSA leave with university or system human resources who will provide assistance to both the employee and the unit.

 Interpretation of specific requirements of the Illinois Victims Economic Security and Safety Act policy is subject to provisions contained in the full text of the Act.
-Questions regarding the provisions of VESSA and the Illinois Department of Labor Regulations for its implementation should be directed to the campus/central human resources office.
+Questions regarding the provisions of VESSA and the Illinois Department of Labor Regulations for its implementation should be directed to university or system human resources.